a condensed history*

 by Jim VanDyke

-School district 160 for the Elbing community was established in 1887 and provided public education for several local primary school students.
+School District 160 for the Elbing community was established in 1887 and provided public education for several local primary school students.
 The original frame building was replaced by a red brick building in 1919.
-The brick building stands vacant today and has not been used for classes for about twenty years.
+The brick building, now in private hands, has not been used for classes since the 1980s.
 Now, Elbing students who attend a public school travel to nearby Whitewater, Kansas for grades K-8 or to nearby Burns, Kansas for grades 9-12.

-The Methodist Episcopal Church, Elbings first church, was built in 1905, but the church disbanded in 1937.
-The Missionary Church, built in Elbing in 1910, was used until the 1960s when the congregation moved to nearby Newton, Kansas.
+The Methodist Episcopal Church, Elbing's first church, was built in 1905, but the church disbanded in 1937.
+The Missionary Church, built in Elbing in 1910, and was here until the 1960s when the congregation moved to nearby Newton, Kansas.
 The building was razed in 1975.
 The Zion Mennonite Church, which built in Elbing in 1924, is the only church which remains in town.

 In 1919 the first of several oil wells were drilled near Elbing.
 As a result of the oil boom, Elbing grew dramatically for a brief time.
 Although the towns population increased for a few years, the new residents had little lasting effect upon the town.
 The oil field rapidly declined and a fire destroyed much of Elbing in 1933.
 Although new residences were eventually rebuilt, Elbing never regained its businesses.
 For several decades downtown Elbing included only a grocery/hardware store, a gas station/garage, a Post Office, and a grain elevator.
-Elbings grocery/hardware store closed a little over a year ago.
-Today the garage and grain elevator are the only downtown businesses.
+Elbing's grocery/hardware store closed in the 1980s.
+Today the garage, grain elevator, and a catering/family center are the only downtown businesses.

-Today Elbing has about 350 residents.
-It still has only three north and south streets (Main, Regier, and Johnson); and with the exception of about twenty acres that was added at the south end by annexing Berean Academy, it is still 1/4 mile wide and 1/2 mile long.
-The area surrounding Elbing is mostly devoted to grain farmingprimarily red winter wheat and sorghum grain.
+Today, Elbing has less than 300 residents.
+It still has only three north and south streets (Main, Regier, and Johnson); and, with the exception of about twenty acres that was added at the south end by annexing Berean Academy, it is still 1/4 mile wide and 1/2 mile long.
+The area surrounding Elbing is mostly devoted to grain farmingprimarily red winter wheat, corn, soy beans, and sorghum grain.
 Nearby farms also raise a few cattle and hogs.
-During the last three decades almost forty houses have been built in Elbing, so only a few of its original lots remain unoccupied.
-The town still has a small Post Office and is in the process of building its first fire station.
-Until the fire station is in operation, Elbing continues to depend upon the help of volunteer firemen and the fire protection services of nearby Newton, Kansas.
+Since the 1970s almost forty houses have been built in Elbing, so only a few of its original lots remain unoccupied.
+The town has a small Post Office and fire station/city hall building.
+Elbing still depends upon a volunteer fire department.

-The Elbing railroad depot was removed in the 1970s and for a few years in the railroad track past Elbing was rarely used.
-Today, one or more freight trains pass each day but no passenger trains us the tracks.
+The Elbing railroad depot was removed in the 1970s and for a few years the railroad track that passed Elbing was rarely used.
+Today, one or more freight trains pass each day but no passenger trains use the tracks.

 Current residents provide for most of their medical needs in Newton or Wichita.
-Since only two businesses remain in town, most residents also travel to Newton or Wichita to do their shopping.
+Since only a few businesses remain in town, most residents also travel to Newton or Wichita to do their shopping.

 *Much of this information was found in Elbing-Next Stop which was written by Arnold and Helen Regier and published in 1994.